Michael van Gerwen: 2018

-Van Gerwen's next televised tournament was the World Matchplay.
-Drawn against Jeffrey de Zwaan in the first round, van Gerwen lost 6–10 to his compatriot.
-It was van Gerwen's 2nd loss to de Zwaan following his previous defeat at the UK Open back in March.

 Van Gerwen returned to the winning circle by claiming his first World Series of Darts title of 2018 by defeating compatriot Raymond van Barneveld 11–4 at the final of the Auckland Darts Masters final.
-It was van Gerwen's 16th title of 2018.
+It was Van Gerwen's 16th title of 2018.

 Van Gerwen lifted the 2018 World Grand Prix title, the fourth time he had won that title, with a 5–2 win over Peter Wright.
 He failed to retain the European Championship, World Series Finals and Grand Slam titles in 2018, and lost the final of the 2018 Players Championship Finals to Daryl Gurney.